H2O: Footprints in the Sand: Gameplay

 There are three parts in the gameplay.
-The first part, entitled the "Past Chapter" (過去編, Kako Hen) serves to set up the story and for the protagonist to meet and get to know the characters, especially the three heroines.
-Following the first part, there is a time where the protagonist must leave for several years only to come back in the so-called "Reunion Chapter" (再会編, Saikai Hen) and meet the girls he knew before who have changed somewhat.
-After the player chooses one of the girls, the third part in the story called the "After Game" (アトゲー, Ato Gee) concludes the game, which is also where the majority of the erotic content is viewable.
+The first part, entitled the "Past Chapter" (過去編, Kako-hen) serves to set up the story and for the protagonist to meet and get to know the characters, especially the three heroines.
+Following the first part, there is a time where the protagonist must leave for several years only to come back in the so-called "Reunion Chapter" (再会編, Saikai-hen) and meet the girls he knew before who have changed somewhat.
+After the player chooses one of the girls, the third part in the story called the "After Game" (アトゲー, Atoge) ends the game, which is also where most erotic contents are viewable.
 The story consists primarily of the first two parts, which are a flashback from the protagonist's point of view.
-Within this flashback are around fifty smaller flashbacks from the past of the protagonist and the girls'.
-While the game is intended to be a serious drama, the gameplay is peppered with unrelated bouts of humor, which come with computer graphic artwork of the characters in a humorous situation depicted in a super deformed style.
-The pacing of the game is rather slow and tends to reuse the same flashback scenes.
-Additionally, certain flashbacks are viewable no matter which girls' scenario is pursued and these cannot be skipped.

-There is an additional "emergency" button that can be activated if the player does not want other people to know they are playing an adult game.
-This option shows a random piece of artwork unrelated to the game's content out of around one-hundred images.
-These images are rather bizarre, one such image containing a black and white photograph of a toy horse head with red "blood" splattered around the edge of the image.

 Plot

-Story

-H_{2}Os story revolves around Takuma Hirose, a blind young male junior-high school student, though the cause for his blindness is undetermined.
+H2O revolves around Takuma Hirose, a blind young male junior-high school student, though the cause for his blindness is undetermined.
 After his mother died unexpectedly, it left a deep emotional scar on him, which caused him to become very lonely and reserved.
-Due to this, Takuma and his uncle move from the city out into a rural area and Takuma is enrolled into a new junior-high school.
-At his new school, he meets several new girls, though three of whom he gets to know the most out of anyone else; the firm and obstinate Hayami Kohinata, the kind and obliging Hinata Kagura, and the cheerful and mysterious Otoha.
-As Takuma interacts with these girls, his medical condition gradually begins to heal and he fully recovers.
+Due to this, Takuma and his uncle move from the city out into a rural area and Takuma is enrolled into a new junior school.
+At his new school, he meets several new girls, though three of whom he gets to know the most out of anyone else; the firm and obstinate Hayami Kohinata, kind Hinata Kagura, as well as cheerful and mysterious Otoha.
+As Takuma interacts with these girls, his medical condition gradually begins to heal and he is completely recovered.